rodrigocfd/winlamb/README.md

 It has been tested with Visual C++ 2017.

+#### Windows 10 manifest file

+There's an included `win10.exe.manifest` file, which you can [add to your Visual Studio project](https://stackoverflow.com/a/18115255/6923555).
+This manifest includes Common Controls and [Windows 10 support](https://msdn.microsoft.com/en-us/library/windows/desktop/dn481241(v=vs.85).aspx).

 ### Example

 This is a simple Win32 program written with WinLamb.
 Each window has a class, and messages are handled with C++11 lambdas.
 There's no need to write a message loop or window registering.